 First Strike T15, Planet Eclipse MG100, Dye DAM, and the Carmatech SAR12C

 Currently, the Pro Paintball Team is hard at work finalizing the testing for the T15, MG100, DAM, and SAR12C.
 We look forward to providing you with incredible insight into the performance as we finish our stress tests!
 Stay Tuned!

 Best Paintball Snipers – A Final Note

 Many videos on youtube share methods of creating camouflage gillie suits, strategies to camouflage your gear, and tips on sneaking around the woods.
 Before your first sniper game, watch a few videos to understand what to do.

 If you scan Amazon, you will notice that many of the best sniper options are guns with various add-ons sold as sets rather than proper snipers made by major manufacturers.
 Our advice is simple: if there are many reviews and it seems like a legitimate option, go for it.
 We expect sniper rifles to pick up in popularity in time.
 Still, until then, many independent projects are based on creating killer gun sets with authentic, high-quality materials by leaders in the paintball scene.
 More than just a sniper paintball gun with a red dot sight, many of these sets will also contain co2 tanks, goggles or masks, gloves, vests, and other gear to accompany the marker.

 What’s the best paintball sniper rifle?

-With several paintball guns in the market, choosing the best surely is a task and features you require, e.g., barrel size, caliber, add-ons, and many more things, including overall aesthetics for some users.
+With several all of the best paintball guns in the market, choosing the best surely is a task and features you require, e.g., barrel size, caliber, add-ons, and many more things, including overall aesthetics for some users.
 We believe a good start for any beginner or intermediate gamer is the Tippmann Cronus Sniper Paintball Rifle.
 With it running off CO2 gas, it utilizes A-5 threaded barrel with a low maintenance design at a more than fair price point.
 You also have plenty of options in upgrades available with this piece.